 Where will building access status be checked?

-Wellness Support Associates may be posted just inside one or two entrances at many facilities where in-person courses are being held for the Fall 2020 semester.
+Wellness Support Associates may be posted just inside one or two entrances at many facilities where in-person courses are being held.
 In those facilities, all other doors and entrances will be locked.

 What if there is no one checking access at the door of my building?